CrOSmium/modmium/README.md

+for now, this will be a *conceptual* overview of the project.**

+** we will be slowly adding features into this, before actually making it, and early parts of this will be developed on top of pre-existing murkmod standards

-for now, this will be a *conceptual* overview of the project. copy-pasted from discussion with dmd and carbon in crosbreaker dev:
+#### copy-pasted from discussion with dmd and carbon in crosbreaker dev:

 ### maria:
 > people using it should be unenrolled with WP off.